BryanGrandon/Basic-Project/README.md

 ## Age calculator

-The objective is to create a function that calculates the age.
+Create a function that calculates age by date of birth

 [![JS](/assets/svg/js.svg)](/javascript/02-age-calculator.js)